wgraymacd/geometry-wars/README.txt

 create custom class or struct which stores all the properties of a shape that are not stored within the sf::Shape class itself (like velocity, name, etc.)

-use shape.getLocalBounds() on sf::Shape objects to see if shape touches side of screen
+use shape.getBlobalBounds() on sf::Shape objects to see if shape touches side of screen
-- gives local pos (relative to shape.getPosition(), not the window) of the top left of the rectangle and the width and height of the rectangle
 - takes into account any scale, translation, etc. that has been applied to the shape

-also use text.getLocalBounds() for sf::Text objects
+also use text.getLocalBounds() for sf::Text objects to see sizes